Wednesday’s analyst upgrades and downgrades

 Inside the Market's roundup of some of today's key analyst actions

 The negative sentiment toward Ford Motor Co.
-(F-N) has taken to its valuation to attractive levels, according to Morgan Stanley analyst Adam Jonas.
+(F-N) has taken to its valuation to attractive levels, according to Morgan Stanley analyst Adam Jonas, who believes it will benefit from increased infrastructure and construction spending south of the border.

 After four years of an "underweight" call on the U.S. automaker, Mr. Jonas upgraded its stock by 2 levels to "overweight."